rfsbraz/deleterr/README.md

 ### Docker Compose

-Adding deleterr to your docker-compose file is really easy and can be combinede with ofelia to run at a schedule.
+Adding deleterr to your docker-compose file is really easy and can be combined with ofelia to run at a schedule.
 Here's an example that runs deleterr weekly:

 ```yaml
 version: "3.9"